WayneBrown/learnwebgl2/_sources/12_advanced_rendering/09_stencils.rst

 to assign appropriate parameters to the **stencil operation** parameters before a rendering is performed.

-Please study the following pseudocode which described the internal workings of the graphics pipeline and shows when a *stencil operation* is preformed and the data it uses.
+Please study the following pseudocode which describes the internal workings of the graphics pipeline and shows when a *stencil operation* is performed and the data it uses.
 Please notice the following:

 * To simplify the pseudocode, tests to determine if the :code:`gl.STENCIL_TEST` is enabled have been left out.
 However, stencil operations are only performed